 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 146 cities.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Holland took the distinction of being the most Hispanic, while Ishpeming was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Holland took the distinction of being the most Hispanic or Latino, while Ishpeming was the least Hispanic or Latino city.

-Read on for more information on how the cities in Michigan ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in Michigan ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.